ChuckCaplan/IEC-printer/README.md

  * Certificate Maker
  * Newsroom
  * GeoPaint
- * Presumably other software that prints in graphics mode
+ * Presumably other software that prints in graphics mode to an MPS-803 printer

 Not Working / Issues:
  * Text-based printing like word processors